The Bro Mitzvah: Plot

 The episode opens with Barney sitting in despair on the sidewalk, as Future Ted tells the story of the night his life fell apart.
 Six hours earlier, Robin asked Barney to deliver a $5,000 deposit to the wedding caterer and join her in a dinner with his mother Loretta.
 Ted and Marshall abduct Barney for a surprise bachelor party.

 Barney calls Robin to tell her he will not be making it to dinner and Loretta is already there so it is too late to cancel much to Robin's dismay.
-Reaching a cheap hotel in Atlantic City, Ted and Marshall explain that they remember what Barney requested for his bachelor party (which he has dubbed the 'Bro Mitzvah') from when he was engaged to Quinn.
+Reaching a cheap hotel near Atlantic City, Ted and Marshall explain that they remember what Barney requested for his bachelor party (which he has dubbed the 'Bro Mitzvah') from when he was engaged to Quinn.
 However, they manage to get everything wrong and end up bringing a DVD of An Inconvenient Truth (for Barney's requirement of "Fear for our Lives") and a clown who does balloon animals (for "Mind-blowing Entertainment").
 They also invite Ralph Macchio for when Barney stated he wanted to meet the hero of The Karate Kid, only to be reminded that he considers Johnny Lawrence as the hero of the film.
 Lily starts flirting with Macchio and Barney refuses to get along with him despite expressing the same behavior.

 Barney is stunned to learn that the stripper hired is actually Quinn, who claims to have been despondent after they broke up and is furious that Barney is engaged again.
 She agrees to put on a show for everyone except Barney, who is forced to sit in the hotel bathroom taking angry calls from Robin, who is having a terrible time with Loretta.
 Afterwards, he decides to call it a night and join Robin, but on the ride back with Ted, Marshall, Lily, Quinn, Ralph and the clown, he is reminded of the many casinos in the city and turns back where he quickly gambles away the $5,000.
 In an attempt to recoup his losses, he gambles away Marshall as collateral for $80,000.
 Heading home, he admits to everyone what he did and Ted angrily ends his friendship with him.
 He runs into a furious Robin who, upon seeing Quinn and realizing she was the stripper, breaks up with him.